ApsaraDB/PolarDB-NodeAgent/docs/EN/quickstart.md

 In addition, for the scenario where the monitoring data is stored in the database, db-monitor also provides you a grafana dashboard for easy display.

+For PolarDB for PostgreSQL, db-monitor writes the monitoring data back to the database by default, and provides views in the database for query.
+You can also push the monitoring data to prometheus pushgateway after configuration.
+For details about configuration, refer to [Configuration Document](configuration.md).

+In addition, for the scenario where the monitoring data is stored in the database, db-monitor also provides you a grafana dashboard for easy display.

 ## Installation

 There are two ways to install PolarDB-NodeAgent: Installing by compiling source code and by by building RPM package.